 However, transferring resources from a liquid fund to an equity fund does not attract any charges under exit load.

 There are several characteristics of a systematic transfer plan Mutual Funds which makes it an attractive option for investors with varying risk appetite.

-STPs allow you to earn higher returns on your investments by shifting to a more profitable venture during market swings.
-Gaining market advantage in this method maximises the profits through securities bought and sold in the capital sector.
+STPs allows you to earn higher returns on your investments by shifting to a more profitable venture during market swings.
+Gaining market advantage in this method maximizes the profits through securities bought and sold in the capital sector.

 Top systematic transfer plans aim to create a portfolio with a mixture of equity and debt instruments, to provide an optimal combination of risk and returns.
 In the case of risk-averse investors, the transfer of funds is made to mainly debt securities, while equity instruments are meant for investors with an aptitude for risk.

 Each transfer under the systematic transfer plan is subjected to tax deductions, provided capital gains are incurred.
 Redemption of the investment from such Mutual Funds before 3 years makes the gains deductible at 15% under short term gains.
 Long term capital gains are subject tax deductions but depend upon the annual income of the investor.

 Investments in systematic transfer plan Mutual Funds are ideal for individuals who have limited resources but want to generate high returns by investing in the stock market.
 It is also suitable for investors who want to reinvest their money in relatively safer securities such as debt instruments during times of market instability and adverse fluctuations.